appearin/policy/privacy-policy.md

   email address, name and profile image URL from this service.

 * **Room information.** To create a room in Whereby, you as a user will have to select a room name.
-This name will be publicly visible, and will be used by other users accessing meetings in that room.
+This name will be publicly visible and will be used by other users accessing meetings in that room.
 You as a user is responsible for the content you enter into a room name, and the content has to be compliant with our guidelines for Prohibited Content in Terms of Services.
 > The information may be used for the purposes of operating our
-> website, providing our services, ensuring the security of our
+> Websites, providing our Services, ensuring the security of our
-> website and services, maintaining back-ups of our databases and
+> Website and Services, maintaining back-ups of our databases and
 > communicating with you.
-This is required to deliver the Service to
+This is required to deliver the Services to
-> you as user, by taking steps, at your request, to enter into and to
+> you as a user, by taking steps, at your request, to enter into and to
 > fulfilling such a contract (Terms of Service) cf. GDPR art.
 6 (1)
 > item b.